IBT-FMI/NeuroGentooProject/doc/BuildServerExamples.md

 This creates a new root with id `$ID`

-Then we need to set-up that after every update the BuildServer must build a Docker image and upload it to DockerHub.
+Then we need to set-up that after every update the BuildServer must build a Docker image and upload it to Docker Hub.

 * `mkdir roots/$ID/hooks/docker_image/post/ roots/$ID/hooks/update/`
 * `echo docker_image >> roots/$ID/hooks/update/chain`
 * `cp example_hooks/docker_image/post/30-upload_dockerimage.sh roots/$ID/hooks/docker_image/post/`
 * Adapt the variables in `roots/$ID/hooks/docker_image/post/30-upload_dockerimage.sh`

-Now the command `docker login dockerhub.com` has to be used to add the DockerHub account credentials to the local Docker server
+Now the command `docker login dockerhub.com` has to be used to add the Docker Hub account credentials to the local Docker server

 To upload this image for the first time now, execute `./exec.sh /path/to/repository/.gentoo update`
-If all goes well, a new image should be uploaded to the DockerHub account.
+If all goes well, a new image should be uploaded to the Docker Hub account.

 Generating and uploading OpenStack images
 -----------------------------------------